 But as they grow older, they lay fewer numbers of eggs.

-It is also very important that before starting up a layer farm you consider the housing system, the breed, nutrition, the climate, space, ventilation, time factor, and the location of your farm.
+It is also very important that before starting up a layer farm you consider the housing system, the breed, nutrition, climate, space, ventilation, time factor, and the location of your farm.